 You can take our FREE AKPRO 4 day email asphalt maintenance course and learn all about maintaining asphalt surfaces.
 You'll be an expert in no time.

-- Prepare the driveway for treatment (Sweeping, blowing, washing, edge trimming, etc.)
+- Preparing the driveway for treatment (sweeping, blowing, washing, edge trimming, etc.)

-- Fill the cracks in the asphalt surface and find out what the best crackfill products are.
+- Filling the cracks in the asphalt surface and find out what the best crackfill products are.

 - Sealing the driveway and what asphalt sealers are best to use.

-Just like any do-it-yourself project, sealing your pavement has some rules you will have to follow if you would like a professional-looking result.
-If you are bent on sealing your own driveway, you’d need to take note of some do’s and don’ts listed below.
+Just like any DIY project, pavement sealing has rules you will have to follow if you want a professional-looking result.
+If you are keen on sealing your own driveway, then check out some dos and don’ts listed below.

-Remember that a DIY project gone bad can only incur more costs than if you were to hire a professional or contractor in the first place.
-Aside from the expenses of the DIY project gone bad, you’d have to pay extra for the pro to correct any damage you’ve done.
+Remember that a DIY project gone bad is more costly than if you were to hire a professional or contractor in the first place.
+Aside from the expenses of the DIY project gone wrong, you’d have to pay extra for the pro to correct any damage you might have done.

 DO fill the sides of your driveway with soil.
 The edges of an asphalt driveway are very susceptible to damage if they are not supported.
 After applying pavement sealer, place an inch thick of sandy loam soil in the edges, so that any heavy vehicle that will be driving close to the edge of the driveway will not be able to start a web of small cracks that get aggravated in time.

-DO use a weed killer in order to stop weeds from springing up every time a small crack forms in the asphalt’s surface.
-Weed killers are readily available in garden stores, and you may ideally apply them every season change.
+DO use a weed killer to stop weeds from springing up every time a small crack forms in the asphalt’s surface.
+Weed killers are readily available in garden stores, and we recommend that you apply them every season change.
 Without weeds threatening to spring up too often, the strength of the sealer is intact.

-DON’T immediately use a driveway with newly applied pavement sealer.
+DON’T use the sealer immediately after applying the sealer.
 After making sure that the last coat of sealer has dried, allow 12 more hours for it to set in and cure before vehicles can go over it.
-Freshly sealed pavement, even when it already “appears” dry, can still cause tire marks or indentations.
+Freshly sealed pavement, even when it already “appears” dry, can still leave behind tire marks or indentations.

-DON’T allow newly sealed driveways to be stained with gas and oil leaks too soon.
-It would be best to cover the driveway with cardboard during the first days that the newly sealed driveway will be used again.
+DON’T let newly sealed driveways be stained with gas and oil leaks.
+It would be best to cover the driveway with cardboard during the first few days that the newly sealed driveway will be used again.
 It would be better for you to have any vehicle leaks repaired, as a pavement sealer can only do so much.

 I am new to the business and thought you might share some tips with me on the proper cutting in techniques you employ.
 Below is a list of problems I am encountering and wondering if you can help us out?